aha124/Parkside-Website/README.md

 - Recent news section with article previews
 - Fully responsive design for all devices

+### Automated Content Updates
+- Automatic fetching of news articles from the Parkside Harmony website
+- Automatic fetching of events from the Parkside Harmony website
+- GitHub Actions workflow to keep content up-to-date
+- Daily updates and manual trigger options

 ## Tech Stack

 - **Next.js**: React framework for server-rendered applications